Starcly56/Face-and-Smile-Detection/README.md

 # Face-and-Smile-Detection
+Face detection using Haar classifier of Python
-Face and smile detection using OpenCV library of Python
+Smile detection using OpenCV library of Python